 Previous press coverage shows that other media outlets have noticed the brand and what they are doing.
 This makes other journalists and media outlets more inclined to create content and trust.
 The company as a thought leader in their industry.

 If a company chooses to include press releases in their press kit, then it needs to demonstrate value.
 In other words, there needs to be a clear purpose for adding the press release to the media kit.
 While it may be all right to add more than one press release, all press releases need to provide value.
 If a brand simply dumps all its press releases from the beginning of time into the press kit.
 Then it will be time-consuming and laborious for a media professional to sift through the information and create a story.

 7) Goal, mission, vision

-Every press kit is designed to help a company or individual achieve a definite goal, to gain adequate media coverage towards a brand.
-Whatever the purpose may be, it should be clearly stated in the press kit because it helps journalists and media outlets make a quick and intelligent decision whether or not they plan to write about the brand.
+Every press kit is design to help a company or individual achieve.
+A definite goal, to gain adequate media coverage towards a brand.
+Whatever the purpose may be, it should be clearly state in the press kit because it helps journalists and media outlets make.
+A quick and intelligent decision whether or not they plan to write about the brand.

 8) Testimonials and Reviews

 Adding customer testimonials or product reviews helps legitimize a business.
 It proves to media professionals and target audiences that existing customers approve of the products/services provided.